Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/03-authentication.md

 ## Overview

-Our [reference implementation](02-tailspin-scenario.md) is an ASP.NET 5 application.
+Our [reference implementation](02-tailspin-scenario.md) is an ASP.NET Core application.
 The application uses the built-in OpenID Connect middleware to perform the OIDC authentication flow.
 The following diagram shows what happens when the user signs in, at a high level.

 ![Authentication flow](media/authentication/auth-flow.png)